WellingtonLobato/flexe/README.md

         ├── Makefile
         └── makefrag

-## Instant Flexe Virtual Machine
-[Instant Flexe](https://drive.google.com/file/d/1AKOdnB7UYMtabeHEz1AlBlQEUpy-Vvdz/view?usp=sharing) is a virtual machine you can use to quickly try out Flexe or to run Flexe on systems you do not have administrative access to.

-**Make sure to check the option 'Enable Nested VT-x/AMD-V' in VirtualBox to properly run the VM.**

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.